Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: Summary and Conclusions

-No less important, conventional as-treated per-protocol estimates---computed here using OLS regressions on a dummy for any exposure---decline steeply over time.
-Application of our theoretical results on dynamic latent-group characterization reveal this to be an artifact of the poor health of always-takers.
-Control group crossovers who are revascularized regardless of assignment are much sicker than compliers.
-This and the fact that the size of this group grows over time pulls as-treated estimates down to the point where they are negative and not significantly different from zero by wave 5.
-In sum, conventional per-protocol estimates give an exceptionally misleading view of the payoff to revascularization from a patient's point of view.
-This offers an interesting contrast to a recent (static) IV analysis of a mammography screening trial. \cite{kowalski2023behaviour} shows mammography always-takers to be healthier than screening compliers, leading conventional per-protocol estimates to exaggerate the gains from screening.
+In view of these estimates, it's noteworthy that conventional as-treated per-protocol (OLS) estimates decline markedly over time.
+Dynamic latent-group characterizations reveal this to be an artifact of the poor health of always-takers and improving health of never-takers.
+In particular, control group crossovers who are revascularized regardless of assignment are far sicker than compliers.
+At the same time, never-takers, who forgo revascularization when assigned invasive, constitute an increasingly healthy group.
+Consequently, the gap in SAQ scores by treatment received shrinks.

+The finding that as-treated per-protocol estimates are misleading is not unique to ISCHEMIA.
+In an analysis of data from a randomized mammography screening trial, \cite{kowalski2023behaviour} shows mammography always-takers to be healthier than screening compliers, leading as-treated (i.e., as-screened) estimates to exaggerate gains from screening.\footnote{\cite{einavetal2020} likewise documents nonrandom selection in mammography.}

-Our analysis of dynamic complier populations stands as weighs against the concern that the IV complier population is likely to be narrow and unrepresentative of any clinical populations of interest (expressed, for instance, in \cite{hernan_per-protocol_2017}).
-ISCHEMIA compliers have baseline health much like that of the overall study population.
-This, of course, is an empirical finding and not a theorem.
-This finding is not unique to ISCHEMIA, however.
-In a static IV analysis of colorectal cancer screening trials, \cite{pnas2023} show complier characteristics much like those of the population invited for cancer screening.
-Our work here illuminates a path likely leading to a revision of previously accepted findings in other trials.
-We've also provided tools to address the question of whether these new estimates are of clinical relevance.
+Finally, our ISCHEMIA results weigh against the view that IV complier populations are likely to be unrepresentative of any clinical population of interest (see, for instance, \cite{hernan_per-protocol_2017}).
+The baseline health of ISCHEMIA compliers is similar to that of the overall study population.
+Of course, this is an empirical result and not a theorem.
+But this finding too is not unique to ISCHEMIA.
+In a static IV analysis of colorectal cancer screening trials, \cite{pnas2023} report mean complier characteristics much like those of the population invited for cancer screening.
+We expect the IV tools developed here and elsewhere to generate new, clinically useful findings in a range of applications to come.

-\bibsep{5pt}
+\bibsep{4pt} { }

 \onehalfspacing

 {\roman{subfigure}}